 It’s all about seeking God above all else!
 This reminds me of the verse that finishes the famous section of Scripture about worrying in Matthew 6.
 Jesus says stop worrying about everything and seek to follow him and he will take care of everything.
 Matthew 6:33 But seek first the kingdom of God and his righteousness, and all these things will be added to you.
 Another verse also comes to mind.
 Proverbs 3:5-6 Trust in the Lord with all your heart and lean not on your own understanding.
 In all your ways acknowledge him, and he will make you path straight.

 So what is the number one question to ask a person you’re starting to date?
 Here it is: What has God been teaching you lately?
 Then be quiet and listen.
 If the person has that “deer in the headlights” look, that’s probably a good indication that they really aren’t seriously seeking God and his guidance!

-We’re all anxious right now…maybe even downright fearful.
-How will we recover from financial setbacks from the coronavirus outbreak?
-Will we lose our job, our home, our cars?
-Will I be one of the people who catches covid-19?
-And if you’re not worried about that, then there are a myriad of other things that might be stealing your joy and your hope.
+We’re all a bit anxious right now…some are even downright fearful.
+How will we make it through skyrocketing inflation that’s draining our bank account?
+Will I be one of the people who gets seriously ill from covid-19?
+Are we on the verge of World War 3?
+And, if you’re not worried about that, then there are a myriad of other things that might be stealing your joy and your hope.
 Perhaps your marriage is falling apart or your kids are making poor decisions.

 The truth is that, until we get to heaven, we will all experience tough times here on earth.
 And of course, Satan loves to pile on by whispering negative, hopeless thoughts into our minds when he sees that we’re struggling.
 We tend to start reciting a list of complaints and fears…about people in our life, health problems, finances, the way we look, and on and on.
 Instead of reflecting the love of Jesus to those around us, our facial expression portrays “woe is me”.